 So, while a MAP may well be the right move for many individuals suffering financial distress, there are pros and cons to consider before going down this path.

-In basic terms a MAP is a fast-track route to writing off debts for individuals who have limited assets, limited income and effectively no chance of paying off cumulative debts of between £1500 and £17,000.
+In basic terms, a minimal asset process is a fast-track route to writing off debts for individuals who have limited assets, limited income and effectively no chance of paying off cumulative debts of between £1500 and £17,000.
 It offers the opportunity to draw a line under issues of years gone by and pursue a “fresh start” although there are pros and cons to consider as detailed above.